notaSWE/palworld-terraform/README.md

 ### Deployment

+0. Enable GCP Compute Engine API in the GCP Console
 1. Clone this repo
 2. cd to repo
 3. Create/modify `terraform_boilerplate.tfvars` to reflect your `project_id`, `region`, and `zone` and rename to `terraform.tfvars`